Julia Lovell

+Julia Lovell FBA (born 1975) is a British scholar, author, and translator whose non-fiction books focus on China.
+Lovell is professor of Modern Chinese History and Literature at Birkbeck, University of London.
+Her works on the Opium Wars (The Opium Wars: Drugs, Dreams and the Making of China, 2011) and Maoism (Maoism: A Global History, 2019) were widely reviewed.
+Her translations include works by Lu Xun, Han Shaogong, Eileen Chang and others.

 Life and career

+Lovell was born in 1975 in Carlisle, North West England.
+Her parents were teachers who encouraged her to study foreign languages.
+She decided to study Chinese after reading Jung Chang's book Wild Swans (1991), which her mother lent her.
+Lovell completed her undergraduate and graduate degrees at Emmanuel College, Cambridge.
+She is an alumna of the Hopkins–Nanjing Center.

-Lovell is professor of Modern Chinese History and Literature at Birkbeck, University of London, where her research has been focused principally on the relationship between culture (specifically, literature, architecture, historiography and sport) and modern Chinese nation-building.
+Lovell is professor of Modern Chinese History and Literature at Birkbeck, University of London, where her research has focused on the relationship between culture (specifically, literature, architecture, historiography and sport) and modern Chinese nation-building.

-Lovell's books include The Politics of Cultural Capital: China's Quest for a Nobel Prize in Literature (University of Hawaii Press, 2006); The Great Wall: China Against the World 1000 BC – AD 2000 (Atlantic Books, 2006); and The Opium War: Drugs, Dreams and the Making of China (Picador, 2011).
+Lovell's books include The Politics of Cultural Capital: China's Quest for a Nobel Prize in Literature (University of Hawaii Press, 2006), The Great Wall: China Against the World 1000 BC – AD 2000 (Atlantic Books, 2006), The Opium War: Drugs, Dreams and the Making of China (Picador, 2011) and Maoism: A Global History (Random House, 2019).

 Lovell is also a literary translator; her translations include works by Lu Xun, Han Shaogong, Eileen Chang and Zhu Wen.
 Zhu Wen's book I Love Dollars and Other Stories of China, which Lovell translated, was a finalist for the Kiriyama Prize in 2008.
 Her book The Opium War: Drugs, Dreams and the Making of China won the Jan Michalski Prize for Literature.
 It was the first non-fiction book to win the prize.

 She was awarded a Philip Leverhulme Prize in 2010 in the category of Medieval, Early Modern, and Modern History.
 These prizes are given to young scholars who have made a significant contribution to their field.

 Lovell has written articles about China for The Guardian, The Times, The Economist and The Times Literary Supplement.

 She is married to author Robert Macfarlane.